-Mohs is a surgical technique used for precision treatment of skin cancers.
+Mohs is a surgical technique for precision treatment of skin cancers.
 Thin layers of tissue are removed and analysed, until only cancer free tissue remains.
-Achieving the patient’s needs, whilst minimising cosmetic damage.
+This brings medical success and minimal cosmetic damage.

-The main difference between Mohs and normal excisional surgery is that Mohs brings lab analysis to each thin section removed.
-Normally carried out during surgery, rather than the sample being a biopsy to be sent elsewhere.
+A core difference between Mohs and normal excision is that Mohs adds lab analysis to each area of tissue removed.
+Carried out during surgery, rather than the sample being a biopsy to be sent elsewhere.

-There is a version known as “slow Mohs” which can see time separation between stages and may suit lentigo maligna, or melanoma treatment.
-Even then, the procedure is more immediate and cohesive.
+There is a less used version known as “slow Mohs” which can have longer separation between stages but even then, the procedure is more immediate and cohesive.

-You will be treated by a surgeon specially trained in Mohs surgery, pathology and reconstructive surgery.
-They may draw guide marks around a lesion, then inject a local anaesthetic.
+You will be treated by a consultant surgeon trained in Mohs surgery, pathology and reconstructive surgery.
+They may draw guide marks to highlight the lesion, before injecting you with a local anaesthetic.

-The consultant surgeon will remove a fine layer of visible, cancerous tissue.
-Your wound will be temporarily dressed and you take a break in a waiting area, whilst the surgeon color codes the tissue with ink, to map removal exactly.
+The surgeon will remove a layer of cancerous tissue.
+Your wound will then be temporarily dressed and you take a break in a waiting area, whilst the surgeon colour codes the tissue, to create an orientation map.

-A technician will then freeze the tissue, ready to be cut into paper thin sections and placed on slides.
-These are examined under a microscope by the surgeon, to see if there are remaining cancer cells.
+A technician will freeze the tissue, ready to be cut into thin sections and placed on slides.
+These are examined under a microscope by the surgeon, to see if cancer cells remain.

-If any exist, they are pinpointed on the map, and you return to the operating room.
-Further anesthetic may not be needed but can be applied, before precision removal of another tissue layer where cancer cells remain.
+If any exist, they are pinpointed on the map and you return to the operating room.
+Further anesthetic may not be needed but can be applied, before precise removal of another tissue layer, only where cancer cells remain.

 Post Operative Support

-Mohs micrographic surgeons are skilled in reconstruction and in cases where the wound requires more than stitches, they will take care of aesthetic needs with a skin flap, or a skin graft.
+Mohs micrographic surgeons are skilled in reconstruction.
+In cases where the wound requires more than stitches, they can take care of aesthetic needs with a skin flap technique, or a skin graft.

-The procedure offers remarkable medical value, 100% of the tissue margins will have been examined under a microscope.
-Just cancer free tissue remaining, yet minimal tissue loss and reduced scarring.
+The procedure offers remarkable medical value, 100% of the tissue margins will have been examined with a microscope.
+Just cancer free tissue remains, with minimal tissue loss and reduced scarring.

-The cure rate, swift recovery and reduction in additional treatment are great benefits.
-If you would like to find out more about how Mohs can help, please talk to our friendly staff.
+If you would like to find out more about how Mohs surgery can help in individual cases, please talk to our friendly staff at any time.